dtaylr/juxd/README.md

-Simple E-commerce store with React
+Simple E-commerce store with React and Redux